 More than a dozen years after the law’s passage, the weaknesses of Obama’s claim have become even more readily apparent.
 As was obvious back in 2009, Obamacare exchanges require the verification of citizenship but not identity, making it possible for individuals to circumvent the controls by engaging in identity fraud or other subterfuge.
 Additionally, as this week’s rule admits, while Obamacare repeatedly referred to those “lawfully present” as being eligible for benefits, it nowhere defined that term — leaving it up to unelected bureaucrats to cobble together a definition.
 Lastly, the DACA regime presupposes that the executive can unilaterally change who is, and is not, considered “lawfully present” and therefore eligible for benefits.

 The proposed rule recognizes the likelihood of a legal challenge to its new eligibility definition.
-In noting that the Medicaid provisions “may impose substantial direct costs on state governments,” the rule states clear standing to sue.
+In noting that the Medicaid provisions “may impose substantial direct costs on state governments,” the rule gives states clear standing to sue.
 And by including a severability clause — a rare occurrence in a regulatory filing — HHS admitted that “the underlying statutory authorities and respective regulations contain some differences,” meaning a court could well strike down any rule it finalizes.

 In some ways, the proposal represents a costly “solution” in search of a problem.
 By the administration’s own estimates, nearly two-thirds (66 percent) of the DACA participants covered by the proposed rule already have health insurance.
 And yet at no point does the proposed rule address the issue of whether the prospect of “free” coverage might encourage some of those individuals to drop their private insurance and go on the government rolls instead.